xin3456/Work-Samples/README.md

-These are work samples in each folder of Xinshu Zhao.
+Each folder contains a work sample of Xinshu Zhao.

-Hint: Since the interactive dashboard is an HTML file, please download and open in broswer.
+Hint: Since the interactive dashboard is an HTML file, please download and open it in a browser.